The cause of Irritable Bowel Syndrome (IBS) is frustratingly unclear. Common symptoms of IBS include the following:

 If you then consider that hypnotherapy is a further avenue to consider then I would happy to discuss how hypnosis may help you.

-Treating IBS with hypnotherapy is an accepted appoach, encouraged not only those who have experienced and benefited from the treatment, but by doctors and specialists too.
+Treating IBS with hypnotherapy is an accepted approach, encouraged not only by those who have experienced and benefited from the treatment, but by doctors and specialists too.

 It is a uniquely comfortable form of treatment; relaxing, easy and generally very enjoyable.

 It is effective as it helps to eliminate the associated anxiety around IBS.
 It does this by re-programming your unconscious mind to no longer feel the symptoms of IBS.

 You will begin to break the old habits of worrying about symptoms, finding where the nearest toilet is or being nervous about the consequences of eating.

 The beneficial effects of the treatment last long after the end of the course of treatment.
 According to research, individuals who improve from hypnosis treatment for IBS can generally look forward to years of reduced irritable bowel symptoms.